-The Clearing Offices concerned will lay before the Mixed Arbitral Tribunal all information and documents in their possession, so as to enable the Tribunal to decide rapidly on the cases which are brought before it.
+The Clearing Offices concerned will lay before the Mixed Arbitral Tribunal all the information and documents in their possession, so as to enable the Tribunal to decide rapidly on the cases which are brought before it.

-Where one of the parties concerned appeals against the joint decision of the two Clearing Offices he shall make a deposit against the costs, which deposit shall only be refunded when the first judgment is modified in favour of the appellant and in proportion to the success he may attain, his opponent in case of such a refund being required to pay an equivalent proportion of the costs and expenses.
-Security accepted by the Tribunal may be costs and expenses.
+Where one of the parties concerned appeals against the joint decision of the two Clearing Offices he shall make a deposit against the costs, which deposit shall only be refunded when the first judgment is modified in favour of the appellant and in proportion to the success he may attain, his opponent in case of such a refund being required to pay an equivalent portion of the costs and expenses.
 Security accepted by the Tribunal may be substituted for a deposit.